-Students enrolling in this program must be majoring in ecology, biology, forestry, or a related field, as assessed by SIT.
+Students enrolling in this program must be majoring in ecology, biology, forestry, or a closely related field, as assessed by SIT.
 (Please be aware that this is a field-based program.
 See “A focus on science and field research” under the “Key Features” section for further details.)
 Four recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT, are also required.

 Through this ecology program, students learn about the diverse ecological zones of Ecuador, major plant and animal adaptations to life in each zone, local use of natural resources, and current environmental and conservation issues.
 Students are also introduced to a panorama of Ecuadorian life and culture.
 During the Environmental Research Methods and Ethics course, students practice and apply ecological and biological field techniques and learn how to integrate these into their own research during the Independent Study Project (ISP).
 Throughout the program, students improve and apply their Spanish skills to broaden their understanding of Ecuadorian ecology and conservation and to gain a deeper understanding of the country.